-There are a number of benefits to choosing an agency to help with your adoption.
-Typically, agencies are skilled at matching children to families and are familiar with the wide variety of legal issues that tend to come up.
-In most instances, an adoption agency can help prospective parents with a wide range of services -- from finding the child's biological parents to organizing and filing the adoption paperwork.
-Adoption agencies also can help with home inspections, obtaining consent from birth parents, and even helping parents understand various state laws that deal with adoptions.
+There are many benefits to choosing an agency to help with your adoption journey.
+Agencies are skilled at matching children to families.
+They are also familiar with the legal issues that tend to come up.
+Adoption agencies also can help with home inspections, obtaining consent from birth parents, and helping parents understand state laws that cover adoptions.

 This article provides a general overview of agency adoptions (versus independent adoptions) and the advantages of using an adoption agency.

 There are two categories of adoption agencies: private and public.
 Each has its advantages and disadvantages.
 Carefully review your options when deciding which type to choose.

 Private Adoption Agencies